 There are a number of different lodging options at Thanda ranging from super luxury to luxury, to glamping, to volunteering!

-Racking up a bunch of awards, Thanda Safari Lodge has been named World’s Leading Luxury Lodge and I can totally understand why!
+Racking up a bunch of awards, Thanda Safari Lodge has been named the World’s Leading Luxury Lodge and I can totally understand why!
 I can’t even believe that I was lucky enough to stay there!
 The lodge is comprised of 9 different suites that are free-standing, large, exquisite works of architecture.
-Each has a living room area, bedroom, and a big stone fireplace that connects the two.
-The bathroom is as large as my studio apartment with indoor and outdoor shower and big soaking tub.
+Each has a living room area, a bedroom, and a big stone fireplace that connects the two.
+The bathroom is as large as my studio apartment with indoor and outdoor showers and avbig soaking tub.
 And finally – the outdoor deck is as big as the villa with a gorgeous personal plunge pool, and gazebo with a lounging bed.
 Animals are able to walk around freely outside your door since the lodge area isn’t fenced in!
 I was hoping for an elephant to come for a visit to my plunge pool!

 $500 to $670 USD per night per person.
 All food/bev included plus 2 game drives a day and photo course.

 The first few nights we stayed in Villa IZulu, a private home in the reserve.
-This 10,700 sq ft home sleeps 6 to 10 guests complete with pool, open air design, library, game room, wine cellar, decks that overlook a watering hole visited by the Big 5, a helicopter landing pad, and a butler.
+This 10,700 sq ft home sleeps 6 to 10 guests complete with a pool, open-air design, library, game room, wine cellar, decks that overlook a watering hole visited by the Big 5, a helicopter landing pad, and a butler.
 I basically entered another world….one that I’m not accustomed to, but loved!
 In all seriousness though – it is a really cool option for a large family safari trip – and the helicopter is optional!

 There is also a glamping option for lodging too.
 I didn’t stay there, however, I did take a little tour of it.
 This is the most economical option for lodging at Thanda Safari – and it comes with the high quality that you would expect!
 Thanda Tented Camp offers an authentic safari adventure with 15 luxury safari tents!